levoai/levoai-burp-extension/README.md

 # Changelog

+**0.1.6**
+ * Allowing Levo's Satellite URL address to be configured in the config menu.
+Default is http://localhost:9999

 **0.1.0**
  * Initial release of Levo's Burp extension builds OpenApi specifications for your APIs based on Burp HTTP traffic.
  * Detects and classifies PII in the traffic and annotates the OpenApi specs with the PII details.